makenowjust-labs/argparse/README.md

 # argparse

-> A command line argument parser built on free applicative.
+> A command-line argument parser built on free applicative.

 ## License